section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 When we create or join a conference, we need to give a channel ID to Agora.

 For a new video conference, we'll generate a new channel ID.
 To join a conference, we'll use the channel ID from the text input.
-We need to pass the channel ID from the Home Screen to the Conference Screen.
+We need to pass the channel ID from the Home Screen to the Conference Screen as a route prop.

 You can learn more about route props [here](https://reactnavigation.org/docs/route-prop/).